 What Is an Invoice Number?

-You’ve probably seen the seemingly random number on an invoice and glossed over it, but including an invoice number is very important, particularly when it comes to bookkeeping.
-This article will provide a brief explanation of why invoice numbers are important, an example of an invoice number, its difference from a PO number, and how to create unique invoice numbers.
+This article will provide a brief explanation of why invoice numbers are important, an example of an invoice number, how it’s different from a PO number, and how to create unique invoice numbers.

 What Is an Invoice Number?